Jay-snow/octopus-dev/content/blog/first-wordpress-problems/index.md

 I learned that XAMPP has a tool called "resetbat" that resets the username and password to root (Or something.)
 No dice solving my issue though.

-I checked, double checked, and triple checked any kind of config file I could find. wp-config seemed fine.
+I checked, double checked, and triple checked any kind of config file I could find.
+The main suspect,  wp-config seemed fine.

 I started to go crazy until I stepped away and thought about it more.

 Ok, I know i'm getting a permission error.
 Why?
 Why am I getting this?
-I slowly and carefully checked the privledges in my phpMyAdmin.
+I slowly and carefully checked the privileges in my phpMyAdmin.
 Everything looked good.

 I went back to my wp-config file.
 Everything still looked good - but I had a second thought.
 What if I haven't been looking at the *right* wp-config file.

 Lo' and behold, that was my issue.
 I had been updating the password on the *wrong* config file.
+Somehow, within Visual Studio Code, this whole time I was updating my *old* wp-config file from MAMP.
+Ugh.

 So in recap, here is my problem tree: